Sometimes you don’t want to wait for a vacation to get out of town for a bit! That’s where our list of day trips from Cincinnati comes in!

 Visit COSI, the “hands-on science museum and planetarium”.
 Exhibits are set up to make kids (and adults!) feel like they are actually experiencing the things they are learning about: see giant dinosaur skeletons, take a ride in a space capsule, drive an underwater ROV, and more!

-From downtown Cincinnati: 55 miles, ~1 hour drive
+Distance from downtown Cincinnati: 55 miles, approx. 1 hour drive

 Visit the world’s largest aviation museum: the National Museum of the U.S. Air Force.
 Military history and aviation buffs can spend hours exploring the displays of 360 aerospace vehicles and missiles, thousands of historical items, and the story of Orville and Wilbur Wright.